Robbery Sentencing and Penalties

 Criminal statutes will typically include a section that sets a punishment for the crime in question, often suggesting a range.
 The punishment described in a criminal statute can take many forms, including a range of years with a minimum and maximum sentence or a list of several distinct options from which judges may select.
 Judges also may take into account factors such as the defendant's age, the existence of prior arrests or convictions, and other details.

-California, for example, sets the prison penalties for second degree robbery at two, three, or five years.
+California law establishes penalties for second degree robbery under its Determinate Sentencing Law, which prescribes three specific penalties (the low, middle, or high term) of either two, three, or five years in prison.
 Judges can select which of those punishments the defendant will receive based on the facts of the case.

 New York, on the other hand, establishes a minimum and maximum term of imprisonment and allows judges to select the appropriate penalty from within that range.
-For second degree robbery, the statutory range consists of a minimum prison term of one year and a maximum term of 15 years.
+For second degree robbery, the statutory range consists of a minimum prison term of three and one-half years and a maximum term of fifteen years.
+Additionally, a defendant convicted of robbery can be punished by a fine of up to $5000.

 Robbery Sentencing: Restitution and Other Penalties